Guidelines for Visitors

 We prefer to avoid use of products that are not biodegradable unless there is no alternative.
 Anything you bring that you do not take home with you needs to be biodegradable.
 Please speak to your host about anything that you are not sure about (washing-up liquid, shampoo, batteries).
 We kindly request that visitors remove non-biodegradable goods when they leave.
 Additionally, when walking in and around the village and on the mountain, please do not leave trash anywhere and if by chance you find something that does not belong in nature, please pick it up and bring it with you for disposal.

 In order come to Zonca, you will need to carry everything you bring up the mountain.
 Suitcases are not suitable to be dragged along the narrow and steep mountain paths to the village.
 Zonca is extremely rustic and rural - it's part of the Magic of this place.

-You will need a torch to get around because the village and surroundings are very dark at night.
+You will need a torch or headlamp to get around because the village and surroundings are very dark at night.
 Unfortunately, batteries are highly toxic!
 Please make sure to dispose of your batteries responsibly (local supermarkets have recycling bins).